daattali/daattali.github.io/_drafts/2015-03-18-getting-my-own-rstudio-server.md

 #### Quick nginx references

 The default file that is served is located at `/usr/share/nginx/html/index.html`, so if you want to change what that webpage is showing, just edit that file with `sudo vim /usr/share/nginx/html/index.html`.
+For example, I just put a bit of text redirecting to other places [in my index page](http://daattali.com/).
 The configuration file is located at `/etc/nginx/nginx.conf`.

-When you edit an HTML file, you will be able to see the change immediately when you refresh the page, but if you make configuration changes, you need to restart nginx.
+When you edit an HTML file, you will be able to see the changes immediately when you refresh the page, but if you make configuration changes, you need to restart nginx.
 In the future, you can stop/start/restart nginx with

 ```
 sudo service nginx stop